martinjc/MeetMail/README.md

 # MeetMail
-Python script to we do not have to manually write a meetup email each month
+Python script so we do not have to manually write a meetup email each month

 ## Usage
 usage: meet.py [-h] [-l LIMIT] [-i INPUT] [-o OUTPUT]